bonny2long/ChefBot/README.md

 Chef BonBon: AI-Powered Recipe Generator
 Chef BonBon is a modern web application that leverages AI to generate unique recipes based on user-provided ingredients.
 Users can explore a public feed of shared recipes, save their favorite recipes, like recipes, and manage their own culinary creations.
-The application features robust user authentication, including anonymous browsing and persistent user profiles.
+The application features robust user authentication and persistent user profiles.

 ✨ Features
 AI Recipe Generation: Input a list of ingredients, and Chef BonBon (powered by the Anthropic API) will generate a creative recipe.